China–Sudan relations: Darfur crisis

-Various human rights groups, international non-governmental organizations, and religious leaders criticized the Chinese government of selling weapons to the Sudanese military which were being used to commit atrocities in Darfur where as many as 300,000 people have died in a rebellion against the central government.
-In fact, members of the United States Congress, advocacy groups such as the Save Darfur Coalition, and even Hollywood actors called for a boycott of the 2008 Olympic Games in Beijing seeking to pressure China to halt its arms sales and withdraw investments from Sudan.
+Members of the United States Congress, advocacy groups such as the Save Darfur Coalition, and some Hollywood actors called for a boycott of the 2008 Olympic Games in Beijing seeking to pressure China to halt its arms sales and withdraw investments from Sudan.
+The Save Darfur coalition had turned its attention to China after failing to persuade Western governments to intervene directly.
+The Save Darfur coalition's view was that China had close ties with Sudan especially in the oil industry and had resisted United Nations Security Resolutions on the crisis in Darfur.
+China initially opposed any special responsibility to act with regard to the crisis.
+China's Special Representative on African Affairs Liu Guijin stated that "Darfur is not China's Darfur.
+Firstly, it is Sudan's Darfur and second it is Africa's Darfur."

 After the West had imposed sanctions on Bashir and his government, he publicly commented on the strength of bilateral relations between China and Sudan stating: From the first day, our policy was clear: To look eastward, toward China, Malaysia, India, Indonesia, Russia, and even Korea and Japan, even if the Western influence upon some [of these] countries is strong.
 We believe that the Chinese expansion was natural because it filled the space left by Western governments, the United States, and international funding agencies.
-The success of the Sudanese experiment in dealing with China without political conditions or pressures encouraged other African countries to look toward China.This raised difficult questions for the Chinese government as it had planned the Beijing Olympics to be a celebration of its formal entrance onto the global stage as a world power, but it was still mutually dependent on Sudan and its oil sector.
-Eventually, China succumbed to international pressure and in February 2007, President Hu Jintao visited Khartoum to pledge a $13 million interest-free loan to build a new presidential palace, $4.8 million in humanitarian assistance to Darfur, and wrote off $70 million of Sudan's debt to China.
+The success of the Sudanese experiment in dealing with China without political conditions or pressures encouraged other African countries to look toward China.China responded to international pressure and in February 2007, President Hu Jintao visited Khartoum to pledge a $13 million interest-free loan to build a new presidential palace, $4.8 million in humanitarian assistance to Darfur, and wrote off $70 million of Sudan's debt to China.
 During the visit, he insisted privately that Bashir settle the Darfur conflict and established four principles for handling the issue.
 First, he reiterated respect for Sudan's sovereignty and territorial integrity and supported the continuation of Sudan's unity.
 Second, he called on the disputing parties to resolve the problem through dialogue and consultation.
 Third, he stated that the African Union and the United Nations should play a constructive role in the peacekeeping process.
 Lastly, he urged the promotion of stability in Darfur and improvement in living conditions for the local people.
-This intervention certainly constituted a departure from the country's traditional policy of non-interference.
+This approach departed from China's traditional foreign policy principle of non-interventionism.
 China also ended up supporting a UN resolution in late April 2007 that urged the Sudanese government to support, protect, and facilitate all humanitarian operations in Darfur.
 In July 2007, China support of the passage of UN Security Council Resolution 1769 and contributes troops to UN-AU hybrid peacekeeping force(UNAMID).
 This demonstrates how China needed to strike a balance between its interests in Sudan and the criticism it was receiving from the West.
-Its desire to successfully hold the 2008 Beijing Olympics warranted its involvement in Sudan's domestic affairs.
+Its desire to successfully hold the 2008 Beijing Olympics warranted its involvement in Sudanese affairs.
+China's mediation efforts were widely praised within the international community.